NPS SCHEMES as on 05-October-2018

 NPS Asset Classes

-Under NPS, you can follow either pick your own asset allocation or outsource it to the NPS system.
+Under National Pension System, you can follow either pick your own asset allocation or outsource it to the NPS schemes.
 In Active Choice, you pick your own split between equities, corporate bonds, government bonds and alternative assets.
 However the allocation to equities cannot be more than 75% of the corpus.
 In Auto Choice, the lifecycle fund that you have chosen does this for you (maximum equity allocation is again 75%).
 The fund also automatically rebalances your asset allocation as you get older towards less equity and more debt.
 You can change your asset allocation up to two times in a financial year.
 Asset Class A (Alternative Assets) is only offered in NPS Active Choice and the upper limit for investing in it is 5% of your corpus.
 Please see the table below for asset allocation in each life-cycle fund.

 |Upto 35 years||75%||10%||15%||25%||45%||30%||50%||30%||20%|